rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 # Project phase 1 - Definition and planning

 ## Backgound story of the project - Makunote
+This application is a simple recipe notebook where everyone can easily share and discover everyday recipes.

 Upon developing this application, there were several reasons why I decided to implement this project.

 I wanted to improve my understanding of full-stack development, especially using Node.js, SQLite, and React.